henrywu2019/BentoML/docs/source/deployment/aws_ecs.rst

 =====================================
-Deploying BentoService to ECR cluster
+Deploying MyModel to ECR cluster
 =====================================

 Create `docker-compose.yaml` file, use the image tag from previous steps